taariq/bitcoind-simple-send/README.md

 How-To create and send money writing API calls in bitcoind using the commandline
 ====================

 In this example, we show how we can use bitcoind to create addresses to which we'll send money using the commandline.
-Our
+Our goal is to be able to understand how bitcoind works.

 **Step 1: Download and install a copy of bitcoind on your server.** You may download a [copy here](http://bitcoin.org/en/download).
 If you wish to move really quickly, you may clone a copy of the current bitcoin development tree for testing using the following commands.